 There is one class per year group.
 The maximum number of pupils is 30 in each class.
 As well as the teacher, each class has at least one teaching assistant.
 We also have staff who support individual children.

 At St John’s we follow the National Curriculum.
 We aim to inspire every child.
 We teach through creativity and challenge.
 We feed curiosity, problem solving, teamwork and independence.

-We teach English and Mathematics to all pupils on most days.
-We also teach Science, Information and Communications Technology, History, Geography, Design Technology, Art, Music, Physical Education (including swimming), French and Religious Education.
+We teach English and Mathematics to all pupils every day.
+We also teach Science, Information and Communications Technology, History, Geography, Design Technology, Art, Music, Physical Education (including swimming), Spanish and Religious Education.

 At St John's we take every opportunity we can to inspire children through firsthand experience.
 This means that we deliver the curriculum in a range of ways, outside as well as inside the classroom.
 Activities and trips extend and deepen school learning, build a sense of belonging, and are often the things children remember long after they leave St John's.
 We give parents a summary of the topics their child explore in class at the start of each term.

 Many pupils talk with enthusiasm about their learning experiences.
 Children learn with visiting specialists – including artists, scientists and leading sports people - as well as through our team of skilful staff.
 We make regular trips into Totnes and the surrounding area.